 The Company is subject to normal risks including fluctuations in foreign exchange rates and interest rates.
 While the Company manages its operations in order to minimize exposure to these risks, it has not entered into any derivatives or contracts to hedge or otherwise mitigate this exposure.
-At August 31, 2015, the Company was not exposed to significant interest rate risk.
+At August 31, 2016, the Company was not exposed to significant interest rate risk.

-The Company has significant operating expenditures which are denominated in United States dollars ("USD") and Indonesian Rupiah ("IDR").
+The Company has historically had significant operating expenditures which are denominated in United States dollars ("USD") and Indonesian Rupiah ("IDR").
 The Company's exposure to exchange rate fluctuations arises mainly on foreign currencies against the Canadian dollar functional currency of the relevant business entities.
-The Company is principally engaged in the acquisition, exploration and development of exploration and evaluation assets in Indonesia.